-- a.
-The Soldier will be flagged in accordance with the provisions of AR 600-8-2 upon initiation of the bar if applicable. - b.
-Total active service will be computed as of the date of initiation of the bar with the date placed on DA Form 4126, block 9 - c.
+a.
+The Soldier will be flagged in accordance with the provisions of AR 600-8-2 upon initiation of the bar if applicable.

+b.
+Total active service will be computed as of the date of initiation of the bar with the date placed on DA Form 4126, block 9.

+c.
 The commander will provide the DA Form 4126 to the involved Soldier and allow the Soldier to submit a statement in accordance with AR 600-37.
 The Soldier will be provided a copy of the DA Form 4126.
 If requested, the Soldier will be allowed 7 days to prepare their statement and collect any supporting documents or pertinent materials.
 The commander initiating the bar action may grant an extension on a case-by-case basis.
-The bar will be processed immediately if the Soldier does not desire to submit a statement. - d.
+The bar will be processed immediately if the Soldier does not desire to submit a statement.

+d.
 DA Form 4126, section I, will be forwarded from the initiating commander through the Soldier to the next commander in the normal chain of command.
+A copy of the STP and any additional supporting documentation will accompany the DA Form 4126.
+Additional supporting documentation will not be added, altered, or changed after the initiation counseling has been conducted with the Soldier.
+If any addition, alteration, or change is necessary, the Soldier must be counseled again with an updated DA Form 4856 and be allowed an additional 7 days to adjust their statement and collect any supporting documents or pertinent materials.

-A copy of the STP and any additional supporting documentation will accompany the DA Form 4126. - e.
-Upon receipt of the Soldier's statement, the DA Form 4126 will be personally endorsed by each commander or acting commander in the chain of command and submitted for forwarding, approval, or disapproval (block 21) by the next higher commander (see paragraph 11-5 of this pamphlet). - (1) Any commander in the chain of command who does not believe the bar to continued service is warranted will disapprove the action and return it to the initiating commander.
-The bar to continued service will not be forwarded to a higher authority for consideration without a recommendation for approval. - (2) Any commander may elevate the authority to approve or disapprove a bar to continued service to their level, or any appropriate subordinate commander. - (3) The commander who initiates the DA Form 4126 may not take final action on the bar.
+e.
+Upon receipt of the Soldier's statement, the DA Form 4126 will be personally endorsed by each commander or acting commander in the chain of command and submitted for forwarding, approval, or disapproval (block 21) by the next higher commander (see paragraph 11-5 of this pamphlet).

+(1) Any commander in the chain of command who does not believe the bar to continued service is warranted will disapprove the action and return it to the initiating commander.
+The bar to continued service will not be forwarded to a higher authority for consideration without a recommendation for approval.

+(2) Any commander may elevate the authority to approve or disapprove a bar to continued service to their level, or any appropriate subordinate commander.

+(3) The commander who initiates the DA Form 4126 may not take final action on the bar.
 If the initiating authority would normally be the approving authority (e.g., battalion commander is the initiator), the DA Form 4126 will be forwarded to the next higher approval authority for final action.